cooltronicpl/Craft-document-helpers/README.md

 * template_string - the location of the template file for the PDF file

-* destionation - where the file will be generated, the "file" and "download" option is excessively debugged, but you can pass only one download file, when you want to download multiple files, there is a JavaScript example in bottom of README.md
+* destination - where the file will be generated, the "file" and "download" option is excessively debugged, but you can pass only one download file, when you want to download multiple files, there is a JavaScript example in the bottom of README.md

 * filename - the name of a generated file

-* entry - data inserted to generated template, which contains 'entry' array
+* entry - data inserted to the generated template, which contains 'entry' array

 ## Simple example